CogDisResLab/icd-converter/README.md

 ## Acknowledgements

 This project is under development by the [Cognitive Disorders Research Lab](https://cogdisreslab.org) at the University of Toledo Medical Center, College of Medicine and Life Sciences.
-The Lab is currently led by Dr. [Robert E. Smith, M.D., Ph.D.](https://www.utoledo.edu/med/depts/neurosciences/smith.html)
+The Lab is currently led by Dr. [Robert E. Smith, M.D., Ph.D.](https://www.utoledo.edu/med/depts/neurosciences/smith.html) and is situated in the [Department of Neurosciences](https://www.utoledo.edu/med/depts/neurosciences/).